toufiqism/DonorPlus/README.md

   - Updated login screen to use phone number instead of email
   - Input validation for phone number and password
   - Better error messages for network and API errors
+- **Registration Feature**:
+  - Complete registration form with all required fields
+  - Role selection (DONOR/REQUESTER) with dropdown menu
+  - Blood group selection with all 8 types
+  - Terms and conditions checkbox
+  - Date picker for last donation date (donors only)
+  - Client-side validation for all fields
+  - Phone number format validation (10-15 digits)
+  - Password length validation (minimum 8 characters)
+  - Error handling for registration failures
 - **Token Management**:
   - Secure storage of auth tokens and refresh tokens
   - Automatic token retrieval on app restart